LLM Compression by Block Removal with Constrained Binary Optimization: Related work

 \section{Related work}

-A large body of work has studied the compression of large language models.
-Existing approaches can broadly be categorized into unstructured and structured pruning methods, low-rank factorization, quantization, and structural approaches that remove entire transformer blocks (often referred to as ``depth pruning'').
+Existing LLM compression approaches can broadly be categorized into pruning methods, factorization algorithms, accuracy-reduction methods, and structural approaches that remove entire transformer blocks (``depth pruning'').
 The method presented in this work falls into the last category.

-Unstructured and structured pruning methods remove individual weights or entire channels, respectively, and are commonly referred to as width pruning.
-Representative approaches include magnitude- and sensitivity-based pruning schemes~\cite{sun2023wanda,muralidharan_24,guo2025slimllm,Gili_25}.
-Another widely studied class of methods relies on low-rank factorization of weight matrices, often implemented via SVD-based decompositions or learned low-rank representations, while accounting for calibration data to minimize performance degradation~\cite{yuan_23,wang2025svdllm,rausch_25}.
-Quantization constitutes a complementary line of work, reducing numerical precision to improve memory footprint and inference efficiency~\cite{frantar2022gptq,lin2023awq}, and can typically be combined with pruning or block-removal methods.
+In pruning, one can distinguish between structured (``width pruning'') and unstructured pruning.
+Whereas the former removes complete rows and columns from the weight matrices, the latter focuses on removing individual weights.
+In both cases, the decisions are based on magnitude or sensitivity metrics~\cite{sun2023wanda,muralidharan_24,guo2025slimllm,Gili_25}.
+Factorization algorithms, on the other hand, are often based on the singular value decompositions, approximating weight matrices as the products of two lower-rank matrices~\cite{yuan_23,wang2025svdllm,rausch_25}.
+Lastly, quantization~\cite{frantar2022gptq,lin2023awq} reduces the numerical precision of the weights and decreases its size without changing the number of parameters and can be combined with the other techniques.

-Structural approaches that remove entire transformer blocks aim to directly reduce model depth and inference cost.
+Removing entire transformer blocks directly reduces the model depth and inference cost.
 Prior work in this area includes analyzing how input representations evolve across blocks~\cite{men2025shortgpt,gromov2025the,mistral3_26}, estimating block importance via various heuristic or sensitivity-based metrics~\cite{kim2024mefomo,song2024sleb}, and incorporating block merging strategies~\cite{Ding_25}.
-While effective in certain regimes, these methods generally rely on local or greedy criteria and do not explicitly model interactions between blocks when selecting a global subset to remove.
+While often effective, these methods generally rely on local or greedy criteria.
+They do not explicitly take interactions between blocks into account when selecting a global subset to remove, and might therefore be called ``mean-field methods'' in physical terms.
+Another approach is to restrict the combinations to consecutive blocks only~\cite{gromov2025the}, which goes beyond mean field, but greatly reduces the combinatorial space.
+As will be shown below, we find that high-quality solutions do not exhibit one monolithic consecutive region that can be removed.